-Get used to applying lots of sunscreen on all over Spain – even on the cloudy days – and you will thank me!
+Get used to applying lots of sunscreen on you wherever you go all over Spain – even on the cloudy days – and you will thank me!

 If you go on vacation to or live on the islands, do what I didn’t think of until this year: buy an umbrella for the beach and open it up to give yourself a break from the roasting sun.

 6. Drink your body weight in water (and more if you exercise!)

 One of the things I haven’t really ever gotten used to about Spain (and Europe in general) is the lack of free public bathrooms.
 They have these fancy portable-looking bathrooms placed all around cities but those require you to pay about 10 – 20 cents to use them.
 And in Madrid, you have to apply for a special public restroom card to load money on and scan at one of the stations whenever you want to use a portable bathroom.

 The real question is – where do you get the card?!

 Nevertheless, I know you know to drink a lot of water in the summer.
 I’m just here to tell you to drink a little more than you think you should because you will be sweating a lot regardless of the Spanish city you live in.
 You won’t even realize just how much you’ve sweated until you’re dehydrated or ready to just jump into a fountain.

 During the summer, though, try your best to get most of your water intake down before 1 or 2 pm, which is just before lunchtime in Spain.
 You may lose a lot of fluids sleeping or haven’t made up for the ones you lost the day before so start replenishing them early.